meauju/samples-angular-routing-dynamic-build/README.md

 Run `ng build --configuration=noMeters` to build the project without the 'Meters' Web pages.
 The build artifacts will be stored in the `dist/` directory.
 No '--prod' flag available yet for this specific production build.

 ### Excluding Meters/Power Web page
-Run `ng build --configuration=noMeters` to build the project without the 'Power' Web page basically accessible through the 'Meters Web page.
+Run `ng build --configuration=noMetersPower` to build the project without the 'Power' Web page basically accessible through the 'Meters Web page.
 The build artifacts will be stored in the `dist/` directory.
 No '--prod' flag available yet for this specific production build.

 ### Excluding Meters/Power Web page